airdest/NB-Fixs/README.md

 # NB-Fixs
 Tools, instructions and 3DFixs for make custom models on NB.

-If you have any question, please contact me at this Discord channel or open an issue:
+If you have any question, please tell me at this discord channel or open an issue:

 https://discord.gg/HRT9Rh5x3R

-Here is a simple tutorial about how to use these scripts, and sorry for the bad english.
+Here is a simple example about how to use these scripts, sorry for the bad english.

 https://youtu.be/jh9hHZc7qsU